-Pre-bottling coadjunct with a balanced formulation made of ascorbic acid, citric acid, potassium metabisulfite and tannin.
-It is recommended to protect bottled wine from undergoing alteration caused by oxidation: pinking, iron haze, premature and atypical ageing.
-Each component in the blend reacts in synergy with the others in a calibrated way to block any oxidation that could occur due to oxygen absorption during bottling.
-Citrostab rH can be used also during bulk wine storage protecting the wine every time it undergoes an operation that causes oxygen absorption.
+Pre-bottling coadjunct with a balanced formulation of ascorbic acid, citric acid, potassium metabisulfite and tannin.
+It is recommended to protect bottled wine from undergoing alterations caused by oxidation: pinking, iron haze, premature and atypical ageing.
+Each component in the blend reacts in synergy with the others in a calibrated way to block oxidation that could occur due to oxygen absorption during bottling.
+Citrostab rH can also be used during bulk wine storage, protecting the wine when it undergoes an operation that causes oxygen absorption.

-Application: bottling; prevent oxidation; prevent pinking; stabilize redox potential; wine shelf life improvement Dosage: 10-50 g/hL Packaging: 1 kg
+Application: bottling; prevent oxidation; prevent pinking; stabilize redox potential; wine shelf life improvement

+Dosage: 10-50 g/hL Packaging: 1 kg